How to Address a Cover Letter

 Body of Email Cover Letter

 The body of your cover letter lets the employer know what position you are applying for, and why the employer should select you for an interview.
 This is where you'll sell yourself as a candidate.
 Review the job posting and include examples of your attributes that closely match the ones they are looking for.
 When you're sending an email cover letter, it's important to follow the employer's instructions on how to submit your cover letter and resume.
-Make sure that your email cover letters are written as well as any other documents you send.
+Make sure that your email cover letters are as well-written as any other documents you send.

 If you have attached your resume, mention this as part of your conclusion.
 Then finish your cover letter by thanking the employer for considering you for the position.
 Include information on how you will follow up.
 Include a closing, then list your name and your email signature.